search icon

 • State blue sky laws

 Congress enacted the first of the federal securities laws, the Federal Securities Act of 1933, right after the Great Depression.
 The Securities Act of 1933 regulates the public offering and sale of securities in interstate commerce.
-This Act also requires registration of securities with the Securities Exchange Commission and requires the disclosure of information to investors.
+This act also requires the registration of securities with the Securities and Exchange Commission and mandates the disclosure of information to investors.

 Securities Laws Benefits

 Businesses and individuals alike benefit from robust securities laws.
-When investing your small business’s assets, you want to be sure you’re putting money in the safest markets available.
-Securities laws help ensure you’re as protected as you can be when you take investment risks.
+When someone invests their small business assets (or even personal assets), they want to be sure they’re putting money in the safest markets available.
+Securities laws help ensure a consumer is as protected as they can be when they take investment risks.

 Securities Laws Disadvantages

-In some countries like the U.S., securities laws can come with onerous requirements.
-If you’re a business owner looking to issue public securities, there are expensive compliance requirements.
-Setting up a corporation that could someday issue publicly traded securities is an expensive undertaking thanks to securities laws in the U.S. Carefully consider the structure of your legal entity and the securities law disadvantages before you decide how you’re going to finance your next venture.
+In some countries, like the U.S., securities laws can come with onerous requirements.
+If a business owner looks to issue public securities for their company, there are expensive compliance requirements to uphold.
+Setting up a corporation that could someday issue publicly traded securities is an expensive undertaking, thanks to securities laws in the U.S. Entrepreneurs would be wise to carefully consider the structure of the legal entity they’re creating; knowing the advantages and disadvantages of securities laws can help confirm whether or not the business will thrive as a corporation with publicly traded securities.

 Securities Laws: Summary